The attorneys of Sutnick & Sutnick Attorneys At Law working

 39:5D-4 Moving violation committed out of state 2

-Frequently Asked Questions About Traffic/Motor Vehicle Points in NJ
+Frequently Asked Questions About Traffic/Motor Vehicle Points In New Jersey

 How do traffic violations affect my driving record?

-When a driver accumulates NJ motor vehicle points, it can have a substantial effect on the cost of their personal automobile insurance, as well as significant New Jersey State surcharges.
+When a driver accumulates New Jersey motor vehicle points, it can have a substantial effect on the cost of their personal automobile insurance, as well as significant New Jersey state surcharges.

 How long do traffic points stay on my driving record?

-If a driver goes one year without any offenses, 3 points are removed from their driving record.
+If a driver goes one year without any offenses, three points are removed from their driving record.

 Can I have traffic violation points removed from my record?

 There are several ways to have New Jersey traffic violation points removed from your driving record.
-Every year that a driver does not receive any motor vehicle violations, 3 points are removed from their driving record.
-In addition, a driver has the ability to take an on-line 2-point reduction class every 5 years.
-Finally, a driver who has accumulated an excessive number of points may be offered a 3-point reduction class by the Motor Vehicle Commission.
+Every year that a driver does not receive any motor vehicle violations, three points are removed from their driving record.
+In addition, a driver has the ability to take an online two-point reduction class every five years.
+Finally, a driver who has accumulated an excessive number of points may be offered a three-point reduction class by the Motor Vehicle Commission.

 How many points lead to a driver’s license suspension in New Jersey?